Are you looking to learn more about quartz countertops? Want to see if quartz is the right countertop choice for you?

-No – hot pans cannot directly be set on quartz countertops!
+No – hot pans cannot be set directly on quartz countertops!
 Quartz is heat resistant but not heatproof.
 This is due to the polymer resins used to make quartz slabs.
 The crushed quartz is heatproof, but the resins that hold the slab together can burn and leave a mark.
-Use a hot pad or trivet, and your countertops will stay pristine without scorch marks.
+Use a hot pad or trivet; your countertops will stay pristine without scorch marks.

 - Low Maintenance

 - Stain Resistant